 Here’s what you should plan on saving by the time you reach age 30:

 How much do I need to save in my 30s?

 Those aged 35 to 44 earn an average income of $96,581 before taxes, according to BLS data.
 Conventional wisdom states this couple should have three times that amount saved for retirement.

 Their estimated average monthly spending consists of $1,978 on housing, $987 on transportation, $818 on food, $360 on health care, $374 on utilities and another $83 on other household expenses.
 That comes to a total of $4,496 a month.

 Retirement savings goal: $289,743

 How much do I need to save in my 40s?

 This is the time you hit your peak earnings.
 It’s also when you’ll spend the most money in your life.

-Those aged 45 to 54 earn an average yearly income of $109,366.
+Those aged 45 to 54 earn an average yearly income of $109,366 before taxes.
 Experts tell these stressed-out folks they need six times earnings in their retirement accounts.